linazoo/second-phase/week-2.md

 ## Monday

 ### Code Review
-Pair with another group and review each others Flash Cards apps from last week.
+Pair with another group and review each other's Flash Cards apps from last week.
 Timebox each review to 15 minutes per group.
 Things to look for & share:

 - A quick demo of how the app works
 - DB Schema